-Orthopedic birth defects incorporate a wide scope of conditions influencing a child’s bones and muscles, ligaments, and tendons that interface them.
+Orthopedic birth defects incorporate a broad scope of conditions influencing a child’s bones and muscles, ligaments, and tendons that interface with them.
 These conditions happen while your child is creating in the uterus.

 What Causes Orthopedic Birth Defects?

-Orthopedic birth defects happen when bone and muscle tissue grows anomalous in children amid fetal improvement.
+Orthopedic birth defects happen when bone and muscle tissue grows anomalously in children amid fetal improvement.
 As per the March of Dimes, the foundations for around 60 percent of birth absconds are obscure.

-Some regular hazard components may include: missing or unusual genes caused by a chromosome issue, abnormal genes inherited from a parent, toxins, including liquor, tobacco smoke, illegal medications, certain prescriptions, radiation, and certain chemicals, severe maternal diseases amid pregnancy, including rubella, chicken pox, cytomegalovirus, and preexisting maternal conditions, for example, diabetes, thyroid infection, hypertension, and heart disease.
+Some regular hazard components may include missing or unusual genes caused by a chromosome issue, abnormal genes inherited from a parent, toxins, including liquor, tobacco smoke, illegal medications, specific prescriptions, radiation, and certain chemicals, severe maternal diseases amid pregnancy, including rubella, chicken pox, cytomegalovirus, and preexisting maternal conditions, for example, diabetes, thyroid infection, hypertension, and heart disease.

 Symptoms of Orthopedic Birth Defects